Skip to main content

 Living at home is often the preferred choice for people diagnosed with dementia and their family members.
 As the disease progresses, the cognitive, behavioural, and psychological functioning of people living with dementia will gradually decline.
 This can impact their ability to care for themselves, and to stay safe at home.
 Consequently, more support is needed from family, friends, and/or care providers to support the person to remain living at home.
 However, the symptoms of dementia, such as wandering and agitation, can result in a high level of stress among paid and unpaid caregivers.
 Breakdowns in care often result in a move to a more costly residential care or nursing home facility.

-This collection aims to identify mechanisms of support for people with dementia to remain living in their own homes.
-We are interested in evidence pertaining to a wide variety of aspects, with key topics including, but not limited to:
+This collection aimed to identify mechanisms of support for people with dementia to remain living in their own homes.
+We were interested in evidence pertaining to a wide variety of aspects, with key topics including, but not limited to:

 Physical factors, such as solutions to prevent malnutrition, incontinence, difficulties sleeping and increased risk of falls.